HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 - should be right below the Partners.
 - Should have a heading called "Support the developers tomorrow."
 - Should have small paragraph with description about the organiztion.
+- [ ] Use section and 4 div tags to define the support part of the page.
+- [ ] use `support-para-h3` for the header section of the support part.
+- [ ] use `p` tag to describe the paragraph.
+- [ ] use some `div`tags, label tags ul, li tags and button tag at the end to define the button `donate`

 ### Support CSS

-- [ ] Heading should be in blue color and paragraph should be in light grey. color.
+- Heading should be in blue color and paragraph should be in light grey. color.
+- [ ] Heading of the support part at the top left corner of the support part with same margin from the previous parts.
+- [ ] use class `no-of-times` to style the option one time or monthly or select your amount.
+- [ ] use class `op-1` and `op-rest` to style the options of choices.
+- [ ] use class `amt-option` to style the form of the donation.
+- [ ] button at the bottom left part 2nd half of the page.

 ## 9. Contact us